 - 1. Hunt and harvest your first turkey - 2.
 Report your harvest online at https://fishhunt.dfw.wa.gov or by calling toll free 1-877-945-3492. - 3.
-Email the following information to: outreach@dfw.wa.gov - First and last name - Date of harvest And ONE of the following: - Subspecies Email address associated with your WILD account - Mailing address Turkey report confirmation number
+Email the following information to: outreach@dfw.wa.gov - First and last name

+And ONE of the following:

+- Date of harvestSubspecies

+- Email address associated with your WILD account

+- Mailing address

+- Turkey report confirmation number